Apprentice at the Old Stone House Gardens

-Be a part of it!
-The Old Stone House gardens at Washington Park and MS 51 explore the innovations needed to reclaim our public space and respond to climate fluctuation.
+Diverse gardens populate the Old Stone House & Washington Park and MS 51: explore the innovations needed to reclaim our public space and respond to climate fluctuations.

 Permaculture Field Training Certificate goals: